 The Poisoned Bird Bath

-A bird bath might appear fresh, clean, and otherwise ideal for birds, but could still be hazardous if it has become contaminated by pesticides, herbicides, fertilizers, or other backyard chemicals.
+A bird bath might appear fresh, clean, and otherwise ideal for birds, but could still be hazardous if it becomes contaminated by pesticides, herbicides, fertilizers, or other backyard chemicals.
 These chemicals can be toxic and fatal to birds, even in small doses.
+Additionally, it's tempting to want to paint a metal bird bath and if it's not sealed properly, this may poison the birds.